On Episode 10 of The Edge of Innovation, we explore web design best practices and discuss Paul’s new book on this topic.

 Jacob: I got you.
 Excellent.
 So, in some ways, this is a very brief overview.
 I would encourage you to check out Paul’s e-book.
 But this is all section one, Get Found Online.
 Now we’re going to go from the bones to a bit more of the appearance.
 Part two is all about the design and usability of a website.

-So, talk us through just the first impressions of a website, because this is, this is mostly where people live.
+So, talk us through just the first impressions of a website, because this is mostly where people live.
 How does it look?
 Does it look good?

-So, that’s sort of, you get what you want, you know.
+So, that’s sort of, you get what you want.
 How you present yourself will cause something to come back.
 And our website, it may be the only way somebody ever interacts with us.
 So, we want that to be a good, good feeling.

 Jacob: Right.
 A good experience for them.